Else Bostelmann: Biography

 In 1910, the newlyweds moved to Mexia, Texas, where Mr. Bostelmann desired to become a cotton grower.
 Their daughter, Gertraud Hadumodt Bostelmann (Crumpton), was born the following year.
 Life proved to be very difficult for them.
 In 1920, Mr. Bostelmann was found alongside a Mexia road, dying from exhaustion.
 After his death, Else and Gertraud returned to New York, possibly staying with her sister-in-law Celeste (Monroe's sister) and her husband Truman Fassett, also an artist.
 She supported herself and Gertraud as a freelance merchandise illustrator and as an illustrator for sheet music covers.

-In 1929, Bostelmann contacted the New York Zoological Society at the Bronx Zoo and was hired to be the expedition artist for William Beebe in Bermuda.
+During the 1920s, Bostelmann illustrated marine invertebrates for the Vanderbilt Marine Museum.
+In 1929, she contacted the New York Zoological Society at the Bronx Zoo and was hired to be the expedition artist for William Beebe in Bermuda.
 This was sponsored by the National Geographic Society.
 She rendered over 300 plates of deep-sea and shore fish and other animals.

 Bostelmann's marine life art was published in several National Geographic magazines in the 1930s, 1940s, and beyond.
 Her depiction of the bioluminescence of unknown ocean life caused a stir in the oceanographic world.

 Although she did not descend in the Bathysphere, her studies and final paintings were true to life at the time.
 Beebe described what he saw as he descended in the bathysphere through a direct telephone line to the ship above him.
 Detailed notes were taken by Gloria Hollister, a member of the research team.
 When Beebe exited the bathysphere, he immediately worked with Bostelmann as she put his descriptions to paper using watercolor, gouache, and pencil.
 She did don a 16-pound copper helmet with an air hose attached to the ship above and sat on a chair on the ocean floor (20–35 feet down) with her canvas attached to an iron music stand weighted with lead and her brushes tied to the stand as she painted with oil the fish she saw around her.
 Due to the change in available light at that depth, the colors in her paintings were muted.